MicahFaulkner75/dice-roller/CURSOR_README.txt

    - Proper state updates after animations complete

 ## CHANGE HISTORY
-[This section will be updated as changes are made to the project]
+May 22, 2023 - Refactored the application architecture to use a more modular approach:
+1. Created a new core-functions.js file that centralizes all fundamental dice rolling functionality
+2. Refactored UI event handlers to use the core functions instead of implementing their own logic
+3. Standardized animation sequences across different trigger methods
+4. Reduced code duplication and improved consistency between different trigger methods
+5. Implemented a cleaner separation between UI events and core application logic

+May 23, 2023 - Enhanced applet state management:
+1. Added comprehensive applet state management functions
+2. Created standardized methods for showing, hiding, toggling, and centering the applet
+3. Enhanced reset functionality with optional parameters
+4. Made applet position management more consistent
+5. Updated all UI files to use the enhanced applet state management functions

+May 24, 2023 - Consolidated UI event handlers:
+1. Merged event-handlers.js into ui/button-handler.js to create a unified UI interaction handler
+2. Organized the code into clear sections with logical groupings (dice buttons, control buttons, applet behavior)
+3. Improved comments and documentation within the UI handler files
+4. Reduced redundancy in the codebase by centralizing all button interactions
+5. Maintained clear separation of concerns between keyboard handling and button handling

 ## AGENDA ITEMS
+1. ✓ Refactor application to use centralized core functions
+2. ✓ Enhance applet state management
-1. Improve animation consistency across all trigger methods
+3. Improve animation consistency across all trigger methods
-2. Refine timing for smoother animations
+4. Refine timing for smoother animations
-3. Fix percentile dice animation issues
+5. Fix percentile dice animation issues
-4. Ensure proper synchronization between graphics and numbers
+6. Ensure proper synchronization between graphics and numbers
-5. Document all changes made to the codebase
+7. Document all changes made to the codebase